M66B/FairEmail/docs/FAQ-zh-rCN.md

 An Office 365 account can be set up via the quick setup wizard and selecting *Office 365 (OAuth)*.

 If the wizard ends with *AUTHENTICATE failed*, IMAP and/or SMTP might be disabled for the account.
 In this case you should ask the administrator to enable IMAP and SMTP.
 The procedure is documented [here](https://docs.microsoft.com/en-in/exchange/troubleshoot/configure-mailboxes/pop3-imap-owa-activesync-office-365).
-In this case you should ask the administrator to enable IMAP and SMTP.
-The procedure is documented [here](https://docs.microsoft.com/en-in/exchange/troubleshoot/configure-mailboxes/pop3-imap-owa-activesync-office-365).

 <br />